mmitropolitsky/SpringBootArchitecture/README.md

 After approval, the PRs regarding the issue are merged after a discussion between the contributor and team members.
-Team members often lend a hand with polish and code standard compliance to the proposed pull requests.
+Team members often lend a hand with polish and code standard compliance.
 Some issues can interfere or intersect with the work on other Spring projects (e.g. Spring Data, or Spring Cloud).
 In that case, representatives of those projects voice their concerns or comments.
 Issues might be declined if they are postponed for too long and become irrelevant, or if the Spring Boot team decides it is not in the direction they want to bring the product.

-Work is done on release branches (e.g. `gh-1234`, `gh-4567`, etc.) or directly in the target maintenance branch (e.g. `2.0.x`, `2.1.x`) and then merged forward to `master`.
+Work is done on release branches (e.g. 2.1.3.RC, 2.1.4.M2, etc.) following their release train.
+Those branches are regularly merged into the Master branch of the project.
 PRs are merged into the release branch by members of the team.
 Most often these members are [Andy Wilkinson](https://github.com/wilkinsona) or [Phil Webb](https://github.com/philwebb), as well as  [Stéphane Nicoll](https://github.com/snicoll).
 [Phil Webb](https://github.com/philwebb)